 We’ve pulled together all of the DMT-related patents and published patent applications that were filed in the U.S. or that later may be filed in the U.S. and become a U.S. patent (as discussed in further detail here).

-“DMT” generally refers to the compound N,N-dimethyltryptamine, but because of the interest in both (and because many applications cover both) we’ve collected those related to 5-methoxy-N,N-dimethyltraptamine (5-MeO-DMT) as well as N,N-DMT.
-We’ve also included a few applications to other DMT analogs, most notably U.S. Pat.
+While “DMT” refers to the compound N,N-dimethyltryptamine, we’ve also included a number of applications related to DMT analogs, such as U.S. Pat.
 No. 8,268,856, which discloses 5-Bromo- and 5,6-Dibromo-N,N-DMT.
 These halogenated DMT derivatives are found in certain marine sponges, and their psychedelic effects have been remarked on by Hamilton Morris in the Vice article here (“Sea DMT”).
-And we’ve included one application, by David Olson and the University of California, which doesn’t cover DMT itself, but rather its non-hallucinogenic analogs.
-Apart from these exceptions, we’ve left untouched the relatively crowded patent landscape of other substituted tryptamines, hallucinogenic and not.
+We’ve also included several applications, such as by David Olson and the University of California, which don’t cover DMT itself, but rather certain non-hallucinogenic analogs.
+Apart from these exceptions, we’ve left untouched the relatively crowded patent landscape of other substituted tryptamines, hallucinogenic and not (forthcoming in our tryptamine NCE tracker).
+Applications specific to the other short-acting psychedelic which shares the same three letters, 5-MeO-DMT, can be found in our 5-MeO-DMT tracker (applications relating to both compounds will be found on both trackers).

-Numerous patents on N,N-DMT and 5-MeO-DMT have been filed, with many granted, on pharmaceutical compositions, administration and treatment methods, and chemical and biosynthetic processes of production.
-The claimed uses of DMT and 5-MeO-DMT—from recovering motor and sensory function after a spinal cord injury, to preventing tooth loss, and to treating food allergies—vary broadly, and beyond just for mental health disorders.
-For instance, Harvard College and the NIH filed an application on using 5-MeO-DMT as a “novel rodent control agent.”
+Numerous patents on N,N-DMT have been filed, with many granted, on pharmaceutical compositions, administration and treatment methods, and chemical and biosynthetic processes of production.
+The claimed uses of DMT—from recovering motor and sensory function after a spinal cord injury, to preventing tooth loss, and to treating food allergies—vary broadly, and beyond just for mental health disorders

 Of the applicants themselves, some may be expected, and include companies known to be operating in the DMT space.
 Some by contrast may be surprising—indeed, the largest holder of patents disclosing DMT is Philip Morris (not all listed below, but over 50 at the search here).
-No word yet on when Philip Morris will start selling DMT vape pens, but their patent lawyers certainly have been contemplating them.
+No word yet on when Philip Morris will start selling DMT vape pens, but their patent lawyers certainly have been contemplating them (although they might have to contend first with the granted DMT vape pen patent discussed here).

 This page is best viewed on a larger screen.